Kiefer's Wager: John Hutchinson

 Anselm Kiefer.
 Besetzungen (Occupations), 1969.

-Gradually, when the rooms house a selection of paintings and sculptures by Anselm Kiefer, the disused brick factory Kaiser & Böhrer in Höpfingen in the Odenwald will become a kind of Gesamtkunstwerk (total work of art).
-Not only the menacing-looking ovens, the massive wooden beams and the cavernous vaults are reminiscent of the artist's pictorial world, but also the building itself manifests his idea of elementary change and metamorphosis.
-Kiefer has already included the brickworks in his work, for example by taking a photo sequence of the interior of the factory in a publication about one of his most important recent works.
-Mesopotamia (1985/89)[1] These images are clearly defined and metaphorical at the same time.
-Viewed more soberly, the photographs show a place where bricks - the first artefacts of mankind - were once made.
+Gradually, as the rooms come to house a selection of paintings and sculptures by Anselm Kiefer, the disused brickworks of Kaiser & Böhrer in Höpfingen in the Odenwald will become a kind of Gesamtkunstwerk.
+Not only do the menacing-looking kilns, the massive wooden beams, and the cavernous vaults evoke the visual world of the artist, but the building itself also manifests his concept of elemental change and metamorphosis.
+Kiefer has already incorporated the brickworks into his work, for instance, by preceding a publication on one of his most significant recent works, Zweistromland (1985/89)[1], with a photo sequence of the factory's interior.
+These images are both clearly defined and metaphorical.
+From a purely sober perspective, the photographs show a place where bricks - the first artifacts of humanity - were once made.
 This peculiarity is essential.
-On the other hand, the transformative process of brick making, with the inclusion of earth, water, fire, air, has a symbolic dimension of elementary wholeness, which is just as important.
-In addition, the correlation of the brick factory with "Mesopotamia" is highly symbolic.
+On the other hand, the transformative process of brick-making, involving the incorporation of earth, water, fire, and air, has a symbolic dimension of elemental wholeness that is also significant.
+Furthermore, the correlation between the brick factory and Zweistromland or Mesopotamia is highly symbolic.

-Let's look at some of the issues related to this.
-Mesopotamia, the southern part of Babylon, a flat alluvial plain bordered by the Tigris and Euphrates rivers with the city of Nineveh as the site of the important library of antiquity, is handed down to us as a source of Western culture.
-Almost everything we know today about the highly developed Babylonian culture was recorded there on clay tablets, the common building material was mud that was dried into bricks in the sun.
-The rivers coming down from the plateau of Armenia left abundant morass in that alluvion, and through intensive artificial irrigation the Babylonians were able to cultivate large areas on both sides of the river.
-But Mesopotamia was also the land of the Flood.
-And the disintegration of Babylonia was followed by centuries of fallowness.
+Let's consider some facts associated with it.
+Mesopotamia, the southern part of Babylon, a flat alluvial land bounded by the Tigris and Euphrates rivers with the city of Nineveh as the site of the significant ancient library, is passed down to us as the source of Western culture.
+Almost everything we know today about the highly developed Babylonian culture was recorded on clay tablets there; the common building material was mud, which was dried in the sun to form bricks.
+The rivers descending from the Armenian highlands deposited ample silt in that alluvium, and through intensive artificial irrigation, the Babylonians were able to cultivate large areas on both banks.
+But Mesopotamia was also the land of the flood.
+And the disintegration of Babylonia was followed by centuries of lying fallow.
 This resulted in the drying up of the once fertile land.
-All this is history.
+All of this is history.

 It is precisely this "falling into disgrace" that has been handed down in the myths.
-Mesopotamia is considered the Garden of Eden, where, according to the story of creation, Adam was created from the "dust of the earth".
+Mesopotamia is considered the Garden of Eden, where, according to the creation story, Adam was created from the "dust of the earth".
 At the end of the Bible, in Revelation, John tells of his vision of a woman sitting on a scarlet beast "described all over with blasphemous names".
-On her forehead was a name, a mysterious name: BABYLON THE GREAT, MOTHER OF HARLOTS AND ALL THE ABOMINATIONS OF THE EARTH," he says.
+On her forehead was a name, a mysterious name: BABYLON THE GREAT, MOTHER OF HARLOTS AND ALL THE ABOMINATIONS OF THE EARTH," he reports.
 After that, I saw another angel descending from heaven; he had great power, and the earth shone with his glory.
-And he cried out with a mighty voice: fallen is Babylon the Great!
-It has become the dwelling place of demons, the dwelling place of all unclean spirits, and the abode of all unclean and abominable birds."
-If you add this meaning, "Mesopotamia" symbolizes the beginning and end of history and myth.
-The brick factory, full of Kiefer's allegorical art, will stand for this cycle and its possibility of transcendence.
+And he cried out with a mighty voice: Fallen, fallen is Babylon the Great!
+She has become a dwelling place for demons, a haunt for every unclean spirit, and a nest for every unclean and detestable bird.”
+Adding this meaning, "Mesopotamia" symbolizes the beginning and end of history and myth.
+The brick factory, filled with Kiefer's allegorical art, will stand for this cycle and its possibility for transcendence.

-Occupations (1969, ill.), a series of photographs showing the artist in the new staging of the Nazi salute, frees a symbol of German fascism from the significance of oppression and shows it on a world stage.
-In The Flood of Heidelberg (1969), Kiefer juxtaposes depictions of architecture in the Third Reich with his own studio photos.
-In Every Man Stands Beneath His Celestial Sphere (1970), a saluting figure - perhaps the artist himself - sees beneath a transparent hemisphere that hints at constriction and the need for liberation.
-Gradually, the artist's presence is withdrawn from the paintings.
-In many paintings created in the seventies, including Märkische Heide (1974) and Varuss (1976), we find paths and traces that symbolize impersonal search and dynamic change.
-Recently, this impersonal path of transformation has been internalized: it can be found today in the wisdom of the lead books of "Mesopotamia" or in the mysterious metaphysics of Kabbalistic symbols.
+This involvement is evident from the development of Kiefer's images.
+Occupations (1969, ill.), a photo series showing the artist reenacting the Nazi salute, frees a symbol of German fascism from the significance of oppression and shows it on a world stage.
+In The Flooding of Heidelberg (1969), Kiefer juxtaposes images of architecture from the Third Reich with his own studio photos.
+In Every Man Stands Under His Own Dome of Heaven (1970), a saluting figure - perhaps the artist himself - stands under a transparent hemisphere, suggesting confinement and the need for liberation.
+Gradually, the artist's "presence" in the images is withdrawn.
+In many paintings created in the seventies, including Märkische Heide (1974) and Varuss (1976), we find paths and traces symbolizing impersonal search and dynamic change.
+Recently, this impersonal path of transformation has been internalized: it is now found in the wisdom of the lead books of "Mesopotamia" or in the mysterious metaphysics of Kabbalistic symbols.

-Whereas in the past his excavation of the Nazi past caused controversy, today it is above all the gigantic nature of Kiefer's reproach, which is expressed in his extensive work, that provokes.
+While his earlier excavation of the Nazi past provoked controversy, it is now the gigantic nature of Kiefer's undertaking, expressed in his extensive work, that provokes.

-Although he makes no claim to extravagance in his art, there is no doubt about the absoluteness of his work.
-The early work, with its homeopathic attempt to liberate Germany from its Nazi legacy, may no longer seem as combative as it once was, but Kiefer's contemporary art is still judged by some critics to be megalomaniac and ideologically reactionary.
-This is perhaps less surprising than it may seem, since postmodern ambiguity is a defining aspect of Kiefer's strategy.
-His symbols are ambiguous, his allegories are often contradictory, his seriousness and the high spirit of him are usually ironic.
+Although he makes no claim to extravagance in his art, there is no doubt about the absoluteness of his intent.
+The early work, with its homeopathic attempt to free Germany from its Nazi legacy, may no longer seem as combative as it once did, but Kiefer's current art is still judged by some critics as megalomaniacal and ideologically reactionary.
+This is perhaps less surprising than it might seem, as postmodern ambiguity is a crucial aspect of Kiefer's strategy.
+His symbols are not unequivocal, his allegories are often contradictory, his seriousness and high-mindedness are usually tinged with irony.
 Even Kiefer's ambiguity is characteristic.
-The ambivalence in his paintings draws our attention to the change of meanings in contemporary Western culture, but it also draws us to the unspeakable nature of reality.
-Meanings blur, merge into each other and dwindle - as does the physical presence of paint, photos, ashes, straw and lead.
-And even this disappearance ultimately serves a higher purpose, a vision that would make all fragments one again.
+The ambivalence in his images draws our attention to the shifting meanings in contemporary Western culture, but it also directs us to the unspeakable nature of reality.
+Meanings blur and merge into each other and fade—just like the physical presence of paint, photos, ash, straw, and lead.
+And even this fading ultimately serves a higher purpose, a vision that would make all the fragments whole again.

-Many of Kiefer's paintings have to do with erasure, and here he seems to reflect the desperation of many works of postmodern art.
-However, the Kiefer emptiness - burnt fields, wastelands, clay pits - is a beginning, not an end.
-There are plenty of clues pointing in this direction.
-Assuming that this metaphysical ambiguity is the basis of Kiefer's work, one can see his paintings in the light of modern idealism.
-Basically, Kiefer's iconography suggests that matter is nothing but a transitional stage in a process towards complete spirituality.
-In contrast to the paintings of Mondrian or Malevich, whose non-objective = emptiness can be understood as an absolute Plenum after a short pause, Kiefer's pictures are not so readily accessible.
-Frequently recurring inscriptions contained in the image undermine the immediacy of visual representation And one can never escape the historical peculiarity.
-Seen in a system, Kiefer's art tries to lead us through the forecourt of recent history with the help of myth, towards questions of being.
-In other words, the only way to achieve a spiritual vision is through the world.
-Until the reality is fully transformed, the kingdom of God cannot come.
+Many of Kiefer’s images deal with obliteration, reflecting the despair of much postmodern art.
+However, Kiefer's emptiness—burnt fields, wasteland, clay pits—is a beginning, not an end.
+There are plenty of indications pointing in this direction.
+Assuming this metaphysical ambiguity is the foundation of Kiefer's work, his images can be seen in the light of modern idealism.
+Essentially, Kiefer's iconography suggests that matter is nothing but a transitional stage in a process toward complete spirituality.
+Unlike the paintings of Mondrian or Malevich, whose non-representational "emptiness" can be understood as an absolute plenitude after a brief pause, Kiefer's images do not reveal themselves as readily.
+Frequently recurring inscriptions within the image undermine the immediacy of visual representation.
+And one can never escape the historical specificity.
+Viewed as a system, Kiefer's art attempts to guide us through the courtyard of recent history, using myth to address questions of existence.
+In other words, the only way to a spiritual vision is through the world.
+The kingdom of God cannot come until reality is completely transformed.

-But if today, after twenty years, there is no doubt about Kiefer's artistic potency with which he presents us with his visions of transformation, can we assume that they are more than just chimeras?
+Yet, after twenty years, there is no doubt about Kiefer's artistic potency in presenting his visions of transformation.
+Can we then assume they are more than just chimeras?

-Kiefer's investigations of German history and culture must be juxtaposed with a very different social background of guilt and oppression.
-The period between the end of World War 2 and Adenauer's accession to power in 1949 - known as the "white years" of German history - was remarkable, because of two gaps in the national consciousness.
-The first void was created by a lack of community spirit, since after the bombardment of German cities and the unconditional surrender of the German army, the Volksgemeinschaft - the core of Nazi ideology and propaganda - was replaced by striving for individual, self-interest.
-This phenomenon, in turn, was part of an even greater vacuum, a kind of national amnesia, a suppression of the immediate past.
-It was not only the individuals - both men and women - who refused to accept and to recall the atrocities of the Third Reich - no, it was just as if they had been deprived of the ideology, the substance of that past.
-And since this ideology had not been atoned for, but only repressed, it continued to haunt the national consciousness of the Federal Republic of Germany for at least 20 years.
-Long after German cinema and the new savages had begun to ask questions about German identity and the fascist past, the 1986 Historical Controversy—a debate among historians about those things—took the issue to the extreme.
-In the Historikerstreit, some right-wing historians tried to "normalize" German history by relativizing the "Final Solution."
-A shift to the right in German politics was at the root of the whole debate, and various splinter groups were determined to purge Germany's past in favor of a reactionary ideological approach in search of a "usable past.
-This reappraisal of German history, originally a project of the left, was thus partially usurped by the right-wing auditors.
+Kiefer's examinations of German history and culture must be seen against a unique societal backdrop of guilt and repression.
+The period between the end of World War II and Adenauer's assumption of power in 1949—known as the "white years" of German history—was remarkable for two gaps in national consciousness.
+The first void arose from a lack of community spirit, as the bombing of German cities and the unconditional surrender of the German army replaced the Nazi ideal of the people's community with a pursuit of individual interests.
+This phenomenon was part of an even larger vacuum, a kind of national amnesia, a suppression of the immediate past.
+Not only did individuals—both men and women—refuse to recall the atrocities of the Third Reich; it was as if the ideology, the substance of that past, had been stripped away from them.
+And since this ideology was not atoned for but merely repressed, it continued to haunt the national consciousness of the Federal Republic for at least 20 years.
+Inevitably, the manner of dealing with these memories became problematic.
+Long after German film and the Neue Wilde began raising questions about German identity and fascist past, the Historikerstreit of 1986—a debate among historians about these matters—brought the issue to a head.
+In the Historikerstreit, some right-wing historians attempted to "normalize" German history by relativizing the "Final Solution."
+An underlying rightward shift in German politics fueled the entire debate; various splinter groups were determined to cleanse the German past in favor of a reactionary ideological approach.
+This "processing" of German history, originally a left-wing project, was thus partially hijacked by right-wing revisionists.

-Kiefer's revival of fascist iconography caused many of his German comrades to turn away in disgust, especially because his striving for historical "transformation" could also be interpreted as conservative revisionism.
-This, too, was probably unavoidable, as Andreas Huyssen has observed.[3]
+Kiefer's revival of fascist iconography caused many of his German contemporaries to turn away in disgust, especially since his pursuit of historical "transformation" could also be interpreted as conservative revisionism.
+This was probably inevitable, as Andreas Huyssen observed.[3]

 “With what seems to be an incredible naïveté and insouciance, Kiefer is drawn time and again to those icons, motifs, themes of the German cultural and political tradition which, a generation earlier, had energized the fascist cultural synthesis that resulted in the worst disaster of German history.
 Kiefer provocatively reenacts the Hitler salute in one of his earliest photo works; he turns to the myth of the Nibelungen, which in its medieval and Wagnerian versions has always functioned as a cultural prop of German militarism; he revives the tree and forest mythology so dear to the heart of German nationalism; he indulges in reverential gestures toward Hitler's ultimate culture hero, Richard Wagner; and he suggests a pantheon of German luminaries in philosophy, art, literature, and the military, including Fichte, Klopstock, Clausewitz, and Heidegger, most of whom have been tainted with the sins of German nationalism and certainly put to good use by the Nazi propaganda machine; he reenacts the Nazi book burnings; he paints Albert Speer's megalomaniac architectural structures as ruins and allegories of power; he conjures up historical spaces loaded with the history of German-Prussian nationalism and fascist chauvinism such as Nuremberg, the Mairkische Heide, or the Teuteburg forest, and he creates allegories of some of Hitler's major military ventures.”